Lori2Lori/personal-website/content/2015-03-19-li-elements.md

 ---
 title : Contemptuous html lists and debugging date : 2015-03-19
-description: Here I explain how to use gulp and w3 validator to debug an html code automatically.
+description: Here I explain how to use gulp and w3 validator to debug an html code automatically
 ---

 Today I've discovered that `<li>` elements in list have to be in `<ul>`, `<ol>` or `<menu>` container.
 It can't be inside `<div>` element.
 Why?
 It remains a mystery to me (for now).